 Incidentally, I don’t exempt the men from equal parts hesitation and frustration.
 Nonetheless, I will explicitly ask – do you like sex?
 If you used to like it, but something changed – then what?

 I believe my sons were conceived of a joyful union, in each instance.
 There were some happy moments in those first few years, and my children are the fruits of those good experiences.

-I also recognize that I was exhausted and lonely by Year 3, and the fact that my spouse traveled and there was no family to help, transformed my daily dance of demanding job and two little boys into an increasingly wearing proposition.
+I also recognize that I was exhausted and lonely by Year 3.
+That my spouse traveled and there was no family to help transformed my daily dance of demanding job and two little boys into a very tiring proposition.